-But, I NEED This!
+“But, I NEED This!”

 And to make matters more difficult, gift hyper-focus may be matched by a healthy dose of “magical thinking.”
 Kids often lack an accurate sense of what items actually cost, or do not grasp what a realistic present is.
 They may want that $400 gaming system with a few $60 games, not realizing that – wow, that’s a lot of money!
 Or, no, that’s not in the same ballpark as my usual gifts.

 Well, even though the budget and expectation-management conversations didn’t exactly end in, “Wow, Mom.
 You’re right.
 So right.
 As usual.
 And you look pretty today.
 You’re the best!” it’s still important to have them and try to set realistic expectations.
 They may not agree with us, but it helps to raise their understanding.

-The Best Thing You Can Do: Have Compassion For Your Kid.
+The Best Thing You Can Do: Have Compassion For Your Kid

 A lot of the time, as parents, we skip right ahead to problem-solving.
 We go straight to “No,” or to redirection or correction.
 But if our kids are not following the rules, try starting with, “I know it’s hard, especially at this time of year because it’s so exciting.
 It’s really difficult to keep it together.
 I want to give you grace, and I also need to set expectations for you.”

 Remember that it is hard for our kids to be their best selves, to hold their emotions and impulses in check, particularly during the holidays.
-It’s hard for us too sometimes!
+It’s hard for us too, sometimes!
 Give them – and yourself – a little compassion.

 One of the first tools they teach in coaching school is validation and acknowledgement.
 It’s a powerful way to take a Coach Approach to parenting!
-When you help your kid manage expectations, you can handle holiday hyper-focus and enjoy the season together!
+When you help your kid manage holiday gift expectations, you can handle holiday hyper-focus and enjoy the season together!